tremho/docholiday/docs/Render differences.md

 An array type that should display as `Array<type>` may appear in a mangled form, such as `Array.&lt;type&gt;`

+###### Other cases of improper XML escapes or quotes
+Unwanted XML escapes, such as &quote; or &lt; or &gt; may appear around constant declarations, or strings may be represented with an unneccesary extra set of quote marks, such as `'"this is a string"'` because the jsdoc2md escape handler may be rendering these types improperly.

 ###### Default `new Class()` and arrays in properties
 Declaring a class property with a default value, where the default value uses the `new` keyword will display incorrectly with the default